abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 let superHero = "Batman"; // SyntaxError: Identifier 'superHero' has already been declared
 ```

-🔸 If we declare variable with **let** it will not be attach to the global scope hence it will not be reachable
+🔸 If we declare variable with **let** it will not be attached to the global scope hence it will not be reachable
 outside the file <br/>
-🔸 **let** in the loop can re-bind in each iteration making sure to reassign the value from the end of previous iteration
+🔸 **let** in the loop can re-bind in each iteration making sure to reassign the value from the end of the previous iteration

 ```js
 for (let i = 0; i < 5; i++) {